 However, when customers are “very satisfied” with their branch experiences, almost half (48%) are fully engaged even when they prefer a different channel.
 The best-case scenario for banks is to perfectly match customers’ preferences and provide highly satisfying experiences.
-Doing so with branches boosts engagement to 57%.”
+Doing so with branches boosts customer engagement to 57%.”

-Local marketing campaigns for banks need to function as part of a larger omni-channel marketing strategy.
+Local marketing ideas for banks need to function as part of a larger omni-channel marketing strategy.
 Unlike multi-channel marketing, omni-channel campaigns focus on the customer.
 They meet customers when and where they want to interact.
 Most importantly, they deliver solutions across channels while keeping brand compliance consistent.

 Are you making the most of your omni-channel marketing?

-Local Bank Marketing Ideas
+Local Marketing Ideas for Banks

 In the words of Mike Kercheval, CEO of International Council of Shopping Centers, “Online and mobile channels are now being recognized as an enhancement to brick-and-mortar stores, not a detractor.”

-1. Branch-Powered Trigger Marketing Campaigns
+1. Branch-Powered Trigger Bank Marketing Campaigns

 The best local banks are filled with financial advisors who are experts at uncovering their customers’ needs.
 Many consumers may be reluctant to share details about certain assets.
 Additionally, they may not recognize some financial issues on their own.
 That’s why this skill truly requires a human touch.
 Financial experts at local bank branches know how to ask the right questions to uncover consumers’ needs.
-The Information they discover can drive trigger marketing campaigns.
+The information they discover can drive trigger local bank marketing campaigns.

 Trigger, or automated marketing campaigns, can personalize multiple messages within the same campaign.
 So one consumer can receive information highlighting mortgage rates, while another learns about car loans.